eclipse-edc/Samples/transfer/transfer-04-event-consumer/README.md

 ## Run the sample

-Assuming your provider connector is still running, we can re-use the existing assets and contract definitions stored on provider side.
+Assuming your provider connector and logging webserver are still running, we can re-use the existing assets and contract definitions stored on provider side.
 If not, set up your assets and contract definitions as described in the [Negotiation](../transfer-01-negotiation/README.md) chapter.

 ### 1. Build & launch the consumer with listener extension

-This consumer connector is based on a different build file, hence a new jar file will be produced.
+This consumer connector is based on a different build file, hence a new JAR file will be built.
 Make sure to terminate your current consumer connector from the previous chapters.
 That way we unblock the ports and can reuse the known configuration files and API calls.